 A team of dedicated readers assists the selection process with Alexander McCall Smith making the final selection of the winner and the runners-up.

 The competition is managed by the Scottish Arts Club Charitable Trust.
 All proceeds are used to support the arts in Scotland.

 INCREASED PRIZE MONEY AND A NEW INTERNATIONAL FLASH FICTION AWARD

-The Isobel Lodge Award is a special £500 award within the international competition, however, that is only for unpublished writers born, living or studying in Scotland.
+The Isobel Lodge Award is a special additional £500 award within the international competition.
+Applicants must be published and born, living or studying in Scotland.
 Learn more about the Isobel Lodge Award

-NEW in 2018 we are launching the Edinburgh International Flash Fiction Award for stories of 250 words, with a £500 prize.
+NEW in 2018 we are launching the Edinburgh Flash Fiction Award for stories of 250 words, with a £500 prize.
+Author Sandra Ireland is the chief judge for the flash fiction competition.
+She is an award winning poet and accomplished author of 'Beneath the Skin' and the soon to be released 'Bone Deep' as well as the first winner of the Scottish Arts Club Short Story Competition.
 Entries are open from 1 February to 30 April 2018.
 This is also open to writers worldwide.
 You do not have to be Scottish to enter and the stories can be on any topic.
 Enter the Flash Fiction Competition.